KrischanCS/roundly/readme.md

 > #### Minification
 >
-> The rendered HTML will not include any line breaks or indentation, so it minified already (At
+> The rendered HTML will not include any line breaks or indentation, so it is somewhat minified (Real minifiers can
-> least to some extend, minifiers can produce even more compact results).
+> produce more compact results by applying optimizations which are ignored here).
 >
 > So the rendered output will look like this:
 >